fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_012.md

 that will develop my skills, do it until I feel confident and then move on.

-## Why do tech job titles often seem unclear?
+## Why Do Tech Job Titles Often Seem Unclear?

 I argue that it is a bit due to how vague a roles responsibility can be.
 The role Site reliability engineer for example.
 Where do